renanso/enrich_hpc/README.md

 # enrich_hpc
 pipeline to design and test probes for target sequencing for large genomes.
-These scripts enable the use of enrich in HPC.
+These scripts enable the use of enrich in HPC using SLURM.